 “The legitimate grievances of brown and black women are no match for the accusations of a white damsel in distress…it is the trauma caused by the tactic many white women employ to muster sympathy and avoid accountability, by turning the tables and accusing their accuser.”

 If the phrase ‘white women’ was replaced with the word ‘Israeli’ and ‘brown/black women’ with ‘Palestinian’, the emphasis becomes clearer.
 A more nuanced approach is required when addressing the Palestinian/Israeli issue.
-This has been largely absent during innumerable media, academic and political discourses, and any dissenting voice has the charge of anti-Semitism or religious extremism levelled against them.
+This has been largely absent during innumerable media, academic and political discourses, and any dissenting voices have the charge of anti-Semitism or religious extremism levelled against them.
 Such accusations are likely to ensue following this particular elucidation; however, they will simply reinforce the example provided above.

 Only one question remains following the tragic events that unfolded: President Trump; was relocating the embassy to Jerusalem worth 1, let alone 58, lives with more than 2,700 injured?